claes/hemlis/README.md

 ## Defining and installing the secret

 When you build your NixOS configuration, hemlis will generate a bash script called hemlis-install, which knows how to deploy the hemlis secrets you have defined.
-You need to call this file with your secrets, and it will install them in the location defined in you Nix file
+You need to call this file with your secrets, and it will install them in the location defined in your Nix config.

 The hemlis-install script works on secrets deined with shell variable syntax of the form secretname="secretvalue".
 So when you execute the script, you should do it so those such variables are in scope for the script.